Nahuel Noll

-Nahuel Nicolas Noll (born 17 March 2003) is a German professional footballer who plays as a goalkeeper for club Hannover 96, on loan from TSG Hoffenheim.
+Nahuel Nicolas Noll (born 17 March 2003) is a German professional footballer who plays as a goalkeeper for club SC Paderborn on loan from TSG Hoffenheim.

 Club career

 Born in Munich, Noll moved to Barcelona, Spain at the age of 5 where he played with the Atlètic Sant Just youth team.
 At the age of 10, he moved to Germany and played with the youth academies of FT München-Gern, 1860 Munich and TSG Hoffenheim.
-On 15 July 2021, he signed his first professional contract with Hoffenheim until 2025 and was promoted to their reserves in the Regionalliga.
+On 15 July 2021, Noll signed his first professional contract with Hoffenheim until 2025 and was promoted to their reserves in the Regionalliga.
 He scored a 90-meter goal in a 3–0 Regionalliga win against Barockstadt Fulda-Lehnerz on 15 April 2023.
-On 2 February 2024, he extended his contract with TSG Hoffenheim until 2027.
+On 2 February 2024, Noll extended his contract with TSG Hoffenheim until 2027.

 On 24 April 2024, he signed on loan with Greuther Fürth for the 2024–25 season.
-He made his senior and professional debut with Greuther Fürth in a 3–0 2.
+Noll made his senior and professional debut with Greuther Fürth in a 3–0 2.
 Bundesliga win over Preußen Münster on 4 August 2024.

-He was loaned out to Hannover 96 for the 2025–26 season.
+He was loaned out to Hannover 96 for the 2025–26 season, and SC Paderborn for the 2026–27 season.